menu

 Setting & Lifestyle

-As is often the case in a small city, Gillett doesn't have a public transportation system that people use for their commute.
+Gillett is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-In terms of college education, Gillett is nearly on par with the US average for all cities of 21.84%: 19.08% of adults 25 and older in Gillett have a bachelor's degree or advanced degree.
+The education level of Gillett citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.08% of adults 25 and older in Gillett have a college degree.

 Gillett is a somewhat ethnically-diverse city.
 The people who call Gillett home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gillett residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Gillett include German, Irish, English, French, and Swedish.